LinggaCR17/personalbuild/README.md

 ~ Saika's Tweaks The Fear of Project
 - Personalbuild Changing Source Open
 - Make performance better without VIP
-- By changing your Big, Litte core to the next level (options).
+- By changing your Big, Litte Core to the next level (options).

+# Now is OpenSource!